WeLikeGraphQL/wordpress-graphql-api-example/README.md

 `docker-compose up`

-and if [this PR](https://github.com/tim-field/graphql-wp/pull/9) is not be merged add
+and if [this PR](https://github.com/tim-field/graphql-wp/pull/9) is not merged, add:
  ```php
  require_once __DIR__.'/../../../vendor/autoload.php';
  ```